ns-mkusper/terraform-multiregion-openvpn/README.md

 ## About

-This project is a top-to-bottom [OpenVPN](https://openvpn.net/) setup for Ubuntu on AWS, using Terraform to create the EC2 resources and security groups, and Ansible to setup VPN users.
+This project is a top-to-bottom [OpenVPN](https://openvpn.net/) setup for Ubuntu on AWS, using Terraform to create the EC2 resources, security groups and Ansible to setup VPN users and AWS Vault to bypass MFA on role assumption.

 In terms of server configuration, the heavy lifting for this project is mostly courtesy of the excellent [kyl191.openvpn](https://github.com/kyl191/ansible-role-openvpn) ansible role.
 What this repository does on top of that is: